Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Tokyo Skytree Tembo Deck - Floor 350 - Night View

-From the Tokyo Skytree observation decks, you’ll get some of the most breathtaking Tokyo city views imaginable.
-On clear days, you can see major landmarks such as the Tokyo Tower, Rainbow Bridge, and even as far as Yokohama.
-If you are especially lucky and the weather cooperates, you may even catch a glimpse of Mount Fuji in the distance.
+From the observation decks, you get some of the best Tokyo city views imaginable.
+On clear days, you can see major landmarks such as Tokyo Tower, Rainbow Bridge, and even as far as Yokohama.
+If the weather cooperates, you may even see Mount Fuji in the distance.

 Looking Towards the Tokyo Tower from the Tokyo Skytree